End-to-End Page-Level Assessment of Handwritten Text Recognition: Related Works

 Perhaps the most interesting proposal that is close to our work is the so called ``Flexible Character Accuracy'' metric~\cite{ClausnerPA20} (FCA).
 It is based on computing the character edit distance between two chunks of text by iteratively comparing the lines with minimum edit distance, following a greedy strategy.
 The method is further based on several heuristics which need four weighting factors to control how much relevance is given to the offset and length difference of the matched strings.
 Additionally, unmatched substrings are considered insertion or deletion operations, so they are added as a penalty to the whole result.
 This metric was used to assess HTR transcription results in the ICDAR 2019 competition on Recognition of Documents with Complex Layouts~\cite{ClausnerAP19}.

 In our opinion, FCA does succeed in providing a reasonable word accuracy score which is fairly RO-independent.
 Nevertheless, it has two important drawbacks.
-First, it is just based on a greedy, suboptimal solution to a line matching or assignment problem, for which the here proposed regularized HA would provide an optimal solution.
+First, it is just based on a greedy, suboptimal solution to a line matching or assignment problem, for which the here proposed regularised HA would provide an optimal solution.
 In comparison, the approaches here proposed ensure optimal word pairings and, moreover, they do not need to assume any kind of LA units such as text blocks or lines.
 Second, FCA heavily depends on several tunable weights.
 Indeed, in the experiments, the reported results correspond to a best-scoring combination of parameters for each algorithm run.
 Clearly, this makes the method too dependent on the datasets considered, which would become problematic for general-purpose benchmarking of full-page transcription results.

-In addition to the above discussions, perhaps our most important contribution to the use of the HA for HTR evaluation is to introduce a \emph{regularized} HA version.
-Thanks to the proposed regularization term, the HA not only minimizes the character edit distance between the paired words, but also avoids as far as possible word order mismatch, as measured by the NSFD.
+In addition to the above discussions, perhaps our most important contribution to the use of the HA for HTR evaluation is to introduce a \emph{regularised} HA version.
+Thanks to the proposed regularisation term, the HA not only minimises the character edit distance between the paired words, but also avoids as far as possible word order mismatch, as measured by the NSFD.

 Such an enhancement has allowed us to define a HA WER (hWER) which exhibits all the desired properties: a) it yields essentially the same results as the bag-of-words WER (bWER) and thereby provides a proper RO-independent evaluation of individual word recognition performance; b) it provides practically the same results as the conventional WER, whenever reference and system transcripts are in the same RO; and c) it produces the alignments needed to compute a RO-independent character error rate and used by NSFD to explicitly measure RO mismatch.